santos-404/myte/CONTEXT.md

 Everyone is welcome to contribute ideas, issues, code, or just follow along.

-Before contributing, please:

-- Be kind and respectful.
-- Understand that this is not a stable or usable product.
-- Expect changes, rewrites, and breakages.

-If you’d like to help, feel free to fork the repo and open a pull request!
+If you’d like to help, feel free.
+You can refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ---